nyyakko/xmlang/README.md

 # XMLang

-a programming language based on xml.
+A programming language based on xml.

-this project is still very early stage, so if you try to break it... well, what do you even expect?
+This project is still very early stage, so if you try to break it... well, what do you even expect?

 # Building